scottbez1/splitflap/README.md

 I'd love to hear your thoughts and questions about this project, and happy to incorporate any feedback you might have into these designs!
 Please feel free (and encouraged) to [open GitHub issues](https://github.com/scottbez1/splitflap/issues/new), email me directly, reach out [on Twitter](https://twitter.com/scottbez1), and [get involved](https://github.com/scottbez1/splitflap/pulls) in the open source development and let's keep chatting and building together!

 # Build Your Own
 Please note, updated documentation for the Chainlink system is still in progress; you may see outdated references to the "Classic" electronics in some documentation in the meantime.
-If you have any questions, please don't hesitate to ask in the Slack group!
+If you have any questions, please don't hesitate to ask in the [community Discord server](https://discord.gg/Hxnftc8PyW)!

 * [**Ordering guide (the "easy" route) - updated for Chainlink**](https://paper.dropbox.com/doc/Splitflap-Ordering-the-easy-route--BsXzf8VyILR3nl1vUpOi28TWAg-0i6r3aqw6kZVXQOP2MyNr)
 * [**Chainlink Driver Electronics User Guide**]https://paper.dropbox.com/doc/Chainlink-Driver-v1.1-Electronics-User-Guide--BsVuP9OHVo952_ZdJDBomCCzAg-U0DAXrSxEoOhgSoRU39hq